Are you planning a trip to Argentina? Here you have the best places to visit in Argentina for a trip of a lifetime!

 Wade the Wetlands at Ibera

-The Ibera Wetlands are in the central NE part of Argentina and it’s surrounded by the rivers Parana, Iguazu and Uruguay.
+Located in the central NE part of Argentina and it’s surrounded by the rivers Parana, Iguazu and Uruguay, the Ibera Wetlands are some of the best places to see in Argentina.

 They are one of the most important and largest freshwater reservoirs in South America, and one of the best wildlife holidays in Argentina.
 At the core, there’s a protected area almost 15 thousand square kilometers large.